nanotalks/recipes/Western Appetizers/Vegetarian Chicken Wings (Cauliflower).md

 |**1/2 tsp** of table salt||

 1. Wash and chop up the cauliflowers into medium sized florets (2-3cm cubes)
+2. Preheat oven to 400°F (or 375°F on a convection oven)
-2. Mix the powders, flour and canola oil together in a large bowl.
+3. Mix the powders, flour and canola oil together in a large bowl.
 3. Slowly add in the milk and mix evenly, until the dip reaches a smooth consistency.
 4. Dip florets in the bowl and shake off excess coating.
-4. Preheat the air fryer to 390°F.
 5. Sprinkle the florets with panko breadcrumbs, and shake to coat evenly.
-6. Add the florets into the pre-heated air fryer.
+6. Place the florets on some parchement paper and baking tray
-7. Let the air fryer to 8 minutes, checking in shaking the contents every 3-4 minutes.
+7. Place in oven for 20minutes, checking in shaking the contents after 10 minutes.

 ## 3. Garnish & Serve
 |<!-- -->|<!-- -->|